SwitzerlandGermanyEurope FinanceLast updated: Jun 1, 2024

 Zurich vs. Munich: High Salary vs. Bavarian Lifestyle

-Zurich and Munich are two of the most prosperous cities in Central Europe.
-Located just a four-hour train ride apart, they attract thousands of high-skilled tech and finance professionals each year.
+Zurich and Munich are two of the most prosperous, highly-functioning cities in Central Europe.
+Located just a short four-hour train ride or quick flight apart, they attract tens of thousands of high-skilled tech, engineering, and finance professionals each year.
 But while they share a clean, efficient, and highly organized Germanic structure, their financial realities are vastly different.

 The Swiss Salary Peak